-In 1963, I was thirteen and I saw the Beatles play at the Cow Palace in San Francisco.
+In 1963, I was thirteen when I saw the Beatles play at the Cow Palace in San Francisco.
 Paul McCartney was my “favorite” Beatle (we all had one) and I was one of the screaming fans.
 But, no, I did not cry or faint from the hysteria of it all, but I have remained a fan for 50 (!) years.

 I have seen Paul twice since 1963.
 Once at a University of Colorado, Boulder concert in the 80s when he was “Wings” and then again, as a solo artist in Seattle in 2005 on the night my daughter went into labor with my first grandchild.
 (I had asked her to try not to go into labor that night, so, bless her heart, when she did, she waited to call me until after the concert was over.).
 He’s playing Verona, Italy this year in a great ancient amphitheater I’ve visited and I can only imagine what a great concert that will be.